| |

 Tea Cup in Dilwyn Willow from Burleigh Pottery with Transferware Details Inside and Outside

-Burleighware stands out for its detailed decoration applied to both the outside and often the inside, often with gold gilt accents on rims and handles made at Middleport Pottery.
+Burleighware stands out for its detailed decoration applied to both the outside and sometimes the inside, often with gold gilt accents on rims and handles.

 Burleigh Pottery Blue Willow Place Setting